-The Maryland Opportunities through Vouchers Experiment
+The Mobility Opportunities through Vouchers Experiment

 MOVE is a housing program designed to provide formerly incarcerated individuals a fresh start in life.
 We provide participants an opportunity to move away from their old neighborhoods.

 The program was developed by David Kirk, a sociologist at Oxford University in the UK, in recognition of the fact that a lack of affordable housing is a major barrier to successful reintegration for formerly incarcerated individuals.
 Moreover, because of a lack of housing opportunities, many former prisoners seeking a fresh start in life are unable to do so.
-The MOVE program seeks to facilitate successful reintegration and to lessen the risk of recidivism by using housing subsidies to provide an opportunity for newly released prisoners to move away from their old neighborhoods.
+The MOVE program seeks to facilitate successful reintegration and to lessen the risk of recidivism and drug relapse by using housing subsidies to provide an opportunity for newly released prisoners to move away from their old neighborhoods.

 A recent evaluation of a pilot test of the MOVE program can be found here: http://dx.doi.org/10.1007/s11292-017-9317-z